 RELATED: 150+ recipe ideas that get you lean for life.

 Nutrition: 107 calories, 3.6 g fat (1.1 g saturated), 70.8 mg sodium, 18 g carbs, 2.3 g fiber, 3.4 g sugar, 3.2 g protein

-Fries don't have to be drenching in oil and deep fried to be delicious.
-This recipe requires just a tablespoon of olive oil, seasoning, parmesan cheese, and an oven.
+Fries don’t have to be drenched in oil and deep-fried to be delicious.
+This butternut squash recipe requires just a tablespoon of olive oil, seasoning, parmesan cheese, and an oven.
 At just 107 calories per serving, these sweet and savory fries will have your completely smitten.